-Residency - Applicability - Verification of Status.
-As part of verification that its credit hours are eligible to receive ICCB grants, each community college district shall submit its process for verifying the residency status of its students to the ICCB each year with its certification of credit hours in accordance with 110 ILCS 805/2-16.02 as part of the annual external audit.
-The process shall include the methods for verifying residency as defined in the general provisions, special State provisions, and district provisions of this section.
-Each district shall file descriptions of any revisions to its process with the ICCB prior to their implementation.
+"Residency - Applicability Proof" means the college's processes, in accordance with Section 2-16.02 of the Act, for verifying to ICCB the residency status of its students as part of the proof that its credit hours are eligible to receive ICCB grants.
+The process shall include the methods for verifying residency as defined in the general provisions, special State provisions, and district provisions of this Section.
+A district shall file descriptions of any revisions to its process with ICCB before their implementation.

-Residency - General Provisions.
+"Residency - General Provisions".
 The following provisions apply both to State and district residency definitions:

-To be classified as a resident of the State of Illinois or of the community college district, each student shall have occupied a dwelling within the State or district for at least 30 days immediately prior to the date established by the district for classes to begin.
+To be classified as a resident of the State of Illinois or of the community college district, a student shall have occupied a dwelling within the State or district for at least 30 days immediately before the date established by the district for classes to begin.